dceejay/RedMap/README.md

     { "action": "addlayer", "name": "myLayer" }   // when a new map layer is added { "action": "dellayer", "name": "myLayer" }   // when a new map layer is deleted

-    { "action": "file", "name": "filename", "lat":51, "lon":-1, "content":"....."}   // when a file is dropped on the map - see below.
+    { "action": "file", "name": "myfilename", "type":"image/jpeg", "lat":51, "lon":-1, "content":"....."}   // when a file is dropped on the map - see below.

     { "action": "button", "name": "My Fancy Button" } // when a user defined button is clicked

     { "action": "feedback", "name": "some name", "value": "some value", "lat":51, "lon":0, "layer":"unknown" } // when a user calls the feedback function - see below

-If File Drop is enabled - then the map can accept files of type gpx, kml, nvg, png and jpg.
-Image contents will be base64 encoded for transfer.
+If File Drop is enabled - then the map can accept files of type gpx, kml, nvg, jpeg, png and geojson.
+The file content property will always be a binary buffer.
 The lat, lon of the cursor drop point will be included.
 Tracks will be locally rendered on the map.
-The node-red-node-exif node can be used to extract lcoation information from a jpeg image and then geolocate it back on the map.
+The node-red-node-exif node can be used to extract location information from a jpeg image and then geolocate it back on the map.
+Png images will be located where they are dropped but can then be dragged if required.

 All actions also include a `msg._sessionid` property that indicates which client session they came from.
 Any msg sent out that includes this property will ONLY be sent to that session - so you can target map updates to specific sessions if required.